Engines off: Canceled iconic F1 race dents Monaco’s prestige

 Formula One’s raucous circus won’t be coming on May 24 for the iconic Monaco Grand Prix.
 The race was canceled on March 19 because of the coronavirus outbreak, with the jewel in F1′s crown removed for the first time in 66 years.

-It’s a blow to the tiny Principality’s huge prestige and its finances.
+It’s a blow to the tiny principality’s huge prestige and its finances.
 Lost revenue comes to about 140 million euros ($150 million) when you factor in early May’s Historic Monaco GP — an event featuring old racing cars and also canceled.

-Monaco’s F1 race has been part of the Principality’s image since 1929.
+Monaco’s F1 race has been part of the principality’s image since 1929.
 Ask people what Monaco represents and answers can range from Grace Kelly and Prince Rainier to the casino and fast cars, when roaring engines set off a weekend of revelry and excess.

 In glitzy Monaco, being seen can seem as important as actually seeing the race.
 More than 200,000 people flock there from Thursday-Sunday, and nearly half won’t watch the race.